-Often referred to as “The City of Neighborhoods,” Chicago is made up of 77 neighborhoods.
+Often referred to as “The City of Neighborhoods,” Chicago is made up of 77 neighborhoods with great places to visit and things to do.
 While each neighborhood has its own characteristics that appeal to different individuals, some stand out from the rest for their access to transportation, restaurants, entertainment and nightlife, and access to parks and recreation.
 Lady Louise, our adorable French Bulldog mascot and the inspiration for our logo, has got tips for living your best life in Chicago.

 The Loop is recognized as Chicago’s official downtown and one of the most important central business districts in the world.
 Known for its lively atmosphere and distinctive architecture, the Loop is home to many famous attractions, including museums, urban parks, tasty restaurants, shops, theaters, and more.
 The Alfred is located in the heart of the Loop at 30 E Adams Street, making it the ideal location for people looking to balance work and play in this energetic city.